nodegui/qode/README.md

 1. Do a git clone for this repo

 2. Install Visual Studio Community 2017.
-Download the Visual studio Installer and install Visual Studio Community 2017.
+Download the Visual studio Installer and install Visual Studio Community 2017/2019.
 Make sure to choose "Desktop development with C++ " workload and install it.
-PS: Visual Studio 2019 will not work since NodeJS build toolchain doesnt support it aswell.

-3. Installing QT.
-Download qt from: https://www.qt.io (5.x version)

-4. Building Qode.
-Run `cmd /C "set QT_INSTALL_DIR=C:\path\to\qt\5.13.0\msvc2017_64&& node build.js"`
+3. Building Qode.
+Run `node build.js`

 ## Steps for Linux